 Hilton Santa Fe Buffalo Thunder Room

 The lobby is grand, and on first blush, it appears lush.
 Till you get to your room.
 Sure, the room was large and nicely decorated but a tad worn.
 Then come the logistical issues that piss you off.
 The safe does not work, nor does the bath stopper.
-No baths for me and the sprog are a real no-no. They send security, then an engineer.
+No baths for me, and the sprog are an absolute no-no. They send security, then an engineer.

-No one can fix.
-At midnight I ask all to leave, we will sort it out later.
+No one can fix it.
+At midnight I ask all to leave; we will sort it out later.
 Fast forward to the next day.
 We advise the front desk that these items are still not resolved.
 Long story short, we get back from a great day out.
-Stop at the front desk and speak to the same person we talked to in the morning, and we were told all is well.
+Please stop at the front desk and speak to the same person we talked to in the morning, and we were told all is well.
 Not the case.
 We had to have the manager get involved in resolving.
 Outside of the issues not being addressed, I found the dishonesty of the front desk disturbing.
 The safe in our room needed replacing.
 Why not just say that?

-Add to this no internet!
+Add to this, no internet!
 Now, it turns out there is internet service, but you can’t access it via the regular member route – you need a coupon code.
-Not a big deal except for no one told us and once again a trip to the front desk.
+Not a big deal except that no one told us and a trip to the front desk once again.

 Hilton Santa Fe Buffalo Thunder Pool

-There are not even close to enough chairs, loungers or cabanas for a place of this size.
-Speaking of cabana’s, there is a total of five.
+There are not even close to enough chairs, loungers, or cabanas for a place of this size.
+Speaking of cabanas, there is a total of five.
 Yep, you read that right – five.
 The pool bar closes at six.
 You know, the perfect time to shut when you’ve returned from your day out – not!
 This place is massive, and it was sold out over the weekend.
 How are there not enough loungers or chairs?
-There sure is room given the majority of the pool area is a concrete cluster.
+There sure is the room, given the majority of the pool area is a real cluster.

-Expecting some entertainment like most resorts?
-Some activities or music perhaps?
+Are you expecting some entertainment like most resorts?
+Some activities or music, perhaps?
 You’ve got the wrong place.
 Nothing is going on here but the rent.
-Having talked to many of the staff about this, I learned it’s the evils of supply and demand.
+Having talked to many staff about this, I learned it’s the evils of supply and demand.
 This place does not have the clientele to support amenities, so it’s bare bones.
 Technically, this is a glorified convention center at best.
-Now, if you love golf and don’t expect any amenities, then this is an alright place if the price is right.
+If you love golf and don’t expect any amenities, this is alright if the price is right.
 Not for $200 plus a night.
 Anything above $125 is out of whack with what you will receive.

 Hilton Santa Fe Buffalo Thunder Casino

 Let’s talk about the Casino – another “could be” highlight for my hubby.
-It turns out, you can play, but you can’t drink.
+It turns out you can play, but you can’t drink.
 Have any of you ever been to an alcohol-free casino?
 That aside, the clientele in the Casino were elderly – many with strollers.
 Not necessarily an issue but not what we expected at all.
-The more time spent exploring, the more apparent that there are two types of clientele: Elderly gamblers (bless their souls) and convention goers.
+The more time spent exploring, the more apparent there are two types of clientele: Elderly gamblers (bless their souls) and convention-goers.

 Hilton Santa Fe Buffalo Thunder Food

-The hotel claims to have six restaurants on site — a bit of an exaggeration to say the least.
+The hotel claims to have six restaurants on-site — a bit of an exaggeration, to say the least.
 Two of the six include Starbucks and a Delhi.
-Another being a diner like a dive inside of the casino.
-The food in the diner was decent but not exactly what I would call a resultant, and the service sucked.
+Another being a diner like a dive inside of the Casino.
+The dinner’s food was decent but not exactly what I would call a resultant, and the service sucked.
 Expect to wait about 30 minutes to talk to the server.
-Expect another 30 minutes for salty over cooked food to arrive.
+Expect another 30 minutes for salty overcooked food to arrive.

-If you do stay here be sure to check out the opening and closing times of all of the eateries.
-Seems, that here all things end at 10 pm and most much earlier – think 6 pm!
+If you stay here, be sure to check out the opening and closing times of all eateries.
+It seems that here all things end at 10 pm and most much earlier – think 6 pm!

 We are all huge fans of room service food.
-It’s a royal treat that we splurge on once in a while, typically on first or last nights depending on flight times.
-I will say the food was not bad, nothing spectacular but it was spoiled by merely forgetting the condiments.
+It’s a royal treat that we splurge on once in a while, typically on first or last nights, depending on flight times.
+The food was not bad, nothing spectacular, but it was spoiled by merely forgetting the condiments.
 How hard would it be to get that right?
-Yes, we ate in-room, but it reminded me of McDonald’s where you know that 40% of the time your order will be wrong.
+Yes, we ate in-room, but it reminded me of McDonald’s, where you know that your order will be wrong 40% of the time.

 Hilton Santa Fe Buffalo Thunder Golf

-All in all, Hilton Santa Fe Buffalo Thunder does not live up to it’s advertised promises.
+All in all, Hilton Santa Fe Buffalo Thunder does not live up to its advertised promises.
 It’s not a luxury resort by anyone’s definition.
 Nor does it have the typical resort amenities or entertainment you would expect.
 I would be embarrassed to tell you what we spent on this stay.
-And I used points to offset some of the cost.
-Even with the points, a costly stay.
+And I used points to offset some of the costs.
+Even with the points, a costly visit.
 Would we stay again?
 Nope.
-Been there, done that and learned that once again the Hilton Brand is becoming more and more inconsistent.
+I’ve been there, done that, and learned that the Hilton Brand is becoming more and more inconsistent once again.

 Upon checking out, I advised the hotel of my concerns.
-The staff was extremely empathetic, and I sensed this is not the first time they have heard this feedback.
-To Hilton’s credit, the team said they did not want us to leave feeling this way and acknowledge we were there for a week.
+The staff was incredibly empathetic, and I sensed this was not the first time they had heard this feedback.
+The team said they did not want us to leave feeling this way to Hilton’s credit and acknowledged we were there for a week.
 They comped the valet parking, several room service charges, and all our upgrade fees.
 I ended up getting a credit of almost $300.
-Still not impressed with the hotel but this did restore some of my faith in the Hilton brand.
+I was still not impressed with the hotel, but this did restore some of my faith in the Hilton brand.
 And, it restored my faith in the staff at Hilton Santa Fe Buffalo Thunder.

 If you are visiting New Mexico, Breaking Bad was filmed here!
 See Breaking Bad The Self Guided Tour